Category Archives: Verizon Wireless

 Verizon 5G Business Internet graphic

-• Speed tiers: up to 100 Mbps, 200 Mbps, or 400 Mbps (varies with congestion).
+• Defined tiers: Verizon still leans into up to 100 Mbps, 200 Mbps, and 400 Mbps plans.

 T-Mobile 5G Business Internet graphic

-Retail businesses: POS + cameras + guest Wi-Fi
+Retail businesses: POS, cameras, guest Wi-Fi

-Fixed wireless vs fiber (quick rule)
+Fixed wireless vs fiber

-• fast install,
+• fast installation,

 • a backup circuit,

-• a remote location,
+• a remote or temporary site,

 FAQ